glennbechdevops/classroom-terraform-s3-intro/README.md

 ### Step 2: Uploading a File to the Bucket

 1. After creating your bucket, click on its name to open it.
+Or Press the "View details" in he green confirmation bar on the top of the screen.
 2. Click on **Upload**.
 3. Click on **Add files**, and select a file from your computer to upload.
 4. After adding the file, click on **Upload** at the bottom of the page.